nrkapri/norder/README.md

 This project is to demonstrate different aspects of a microservice architecture

-1. apigetway -- a zuul proxy server serving as a getway
+1. apigateway -- a zuul proxy server serving as a gateway
 2. config -- a spring cloud config server fetching the configuration from  github
 3. eureka server -- service discovery
 4. zipkin server --- anlong with sleuth used for distributed tracing